 Stop the flow of blood and you will always stop life.
 Likewise, however, blood by itself, outside the body, does nothing.
 It is only when it is circulating through the body that blood sustains life.
 Spilling it means bringing death.
 Blood is, therefore, precious to the Holy One.
 Indeed, it is holy.
-It is not to be considered - or treated as - common.
 It is not to be considered - or treated as - chol.
 Not a single drop of blood - be it from a human or an animal - is ever to be spilled cavalierly, selfishly, unnecessarily, or meaninglessly how we are to keep and honor the holiness of the life-force we know as 'blood'.
 Today's aliyah of Torah tells us: